 Budget friendly and easy tutorial to add interest to a privacy fence.
+You will love this easy espalier trellis!

 While remodeling the interior of our house, the exterior was severely neglected.
 The backyard was in especially bad shape as it had been the dumping spot during demolition.
 Warm weather, completing inside projects, and my son’s longer naps encouraged me to get cracking on the backyard!